meydey232/Winshut/README.md

 # Winshut
-Application for shutting down the computer after the time which you set up fully working witn Windows 7/8/8.1/10.
+Application for shutting down the computer after the time which you set up.
+Fully working on Windows 7/8/8.1/10.
 Made with WPF.

 The code should be quite easy to understand.
 It have only one view and one class where few methods can handle whole application.